Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Swarm Of Scarabs (VRGR).md

   "name": "Spider Climb"
 "actions":
 - "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 0 ft., one target\
     \ in the swarm's space.
-Hit: 14 (dice: 4d6|avg (4d6)) piercing damage, or\
+Hit: dice: 4d6|avg (4d6) piercing damage, or dice:\
-    \ 7 (dice: 2d6|avg (2d6)) piercing damage if the swarm has half of its hit\
+    \ 2d6|avg (2d6) piercing damage if the swarm has half of its hit points or\
-    \ points or fewer.
-If the target is a creature, scarabs burrow into its body,\
+    \ fewer.
+If the target is a creature, scarabs burrow into its body, and the creature\
-    \ and the creature takes 3 (dice: 1d6|avg (1d6)) piercing damage at the start\
+    \ takes dice: 1d6|avg (1d6) piercing damage at the start of each of its turns.\
-    \ of each of its turns.
-Any creature can use an action to kill or remove the scarabs\
+    \ Any creature can use an action to kill or remove the scarabs with fire or a\
-    \ with fire or a weapon that deals piercing damage, causing 1 damage of the appropriate\
+    \ weapon that deals piercing damage, causing 1 damage of the appropriate type\
-    \ type to the target.
-A creature reduced to 0 hit points by the swarm's piercing\
+    \ to the target.
+A creature reduced to 0 hit points by the swarm's piercing damage\
-    \ damage dies."
+    \ dies."
   "name": "Ravenous Bites"
 "source":
 - "VRGR"